HorizonRobotics/alf/docs/notes/pytorch_notes.rst

 `TensorFlow.Distribution paper <https://arxiv.org/pdf/1711.10604.pdf>`_
 which is termed as `TensorFlow.Probability <https://www.tensorflow.org/probability>`_
 in the TensorFlow package.
-One functional difference which is very relevent to ``RL`` is that there is no ``mode`` function implemented in ``PyTorch.Distribution`` currently.
+One functional difference which is very relevant to ``RL`` is that there is no ``mode`` function implemented in ``PyTorch.Distribution`` currently.
 This is true both for the base distribution as well as for the transformed distributions.